Danamir/haveibeenpwned-query/README.md

 # haveibeenpwned-query
 Simple query to Have I been Pwned API.

+2019-09 : ***The *Have I been pwned* account API is now covered by a $3.5/month fee and is no longer supported by this script.***
+*However, the password API is still functional at the moment.*

 #### Notes
 The password API query follows the secure way of querying the API, as described in [this article](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).
 Only the first 5 characters of the SHA-1 hash are sent to the query URL.